goinstant/android-sdk-guides/README.md

 The Advanced flavor also uses the new Halo UI, which is currently in beta.

+### Two-way Camera

+The `twoWayCamera` flavor includes the Halo UI with the addition of the camera toggle button.
+This allows the user to escalate a screen-sharing session to a video call.

 ### FieldServices

-The `fieldServices` flavor launches SOS in field service mode, with no other customization.
+The `fieldServices` flavor launches SOS in field service (camera-only) mode, with no other customization.